javierleyes/Jenkins/README.md

 Finish process from web browser (enter localhost:8080 from your web browser)

-# Update Jenkins to the last version
+# Upgrade Jenkins to new version

 Execute on other powershell tab: